 This adorable and fluffy toy breed is perhaps a surprise to see on a list of the most aggressive dog breeds.
 However, this cute pup can be quite feisty behind all that fluff.
 The Pomeranian is one of the most popular dog breeds in the US, coming in 23rd in AKC’s popularity ranking.
 They are notorious for being expensive for such a small package.

-They are known to be very territorial and act suspiciously and even aggressively towards strangers.
+Pomeranians are also known to be very territorial and act suspiciously and even aggressively towards strangers.
 They are especially notorious for their bark – this breed will certainly alert you if someone is approaching.
 However, as with most other dogs, the Pomeranian’s defensive and aggressive tendencies can be mitigated by introducing them to many different places, people and animals while they are still young.

 Saint Bernards are not a violent dog because they have a desire to be aggressive.
 In fact, these pups are known for being gentle giants with a calm and even timid disposition.
 However, these massive canines are notoriously hard to train.
 With an animal this size that can be spooked easily, the possibility of accidents where someone gets hurt is much more likely.